jordanbinnie/Portfolio/README.md

 The purpose of this portfolio was to create a very unique and interactive experience for the user, whilst displaying my current work and projects.

-I was inspired by Apples IOS widgets.
+I was inspired by Apple's IOS widgets.

 I aimed for a perfect balance between solid UI and UX design.